jankatins/knitpy/README.md

 * debugging with ``--debug`, `--kernel-debug=True`, `--output-debug=True`

 ## What does not work (=everything else :-) ):
-* YAML headers are currently mostly ignored
+* most YAML headers are currently ignored
 * some advertised command-line options are ignored
 * most code chunk arguments (apart from the ones above) are ignored
 * probably lots of other stuff...

 ## Todo
 * fix the above...
-* use chunk labels in file names
-  - if no chunk label, count up: "unnamed-chunk-1"
-  - count up the produced files: <chunkname>-1.png
-  - cleanup?
 * refactor the parsing, so that it is line based
   - errors make more sense, because it knows the line ("block starting at line....")
 * add some traits for the default pdflatex/pandoc executeable, so they don't have to be in path